coinexchain/dex-api-java/docs/StakingApi.md

 <a name="getRedelegations"></a>
 # **getRedelegations**
-> Object getRedelegations(delegator, validatorFrom, validatorTo)
+> InlineResponse2009 getRedelegations(delegator, validatorFrom, validatorTo)

 Get all redelegations (filter by query params)